xlith/joplin-plugin-pages-publisher-theme/README.md

 A modern theme for [Joplin Pages Publisher](https://github.com/ylc395/pages-publisher) featuring advanced tag-based organization, hierarchical navigation, and intelligent content filtering.

+An implementation of this theme can be found in [civan.me](https://civan.me)

 ![Theme Preview](./image.png)

 ## Prerequisites